johnpolacek/chicagotechevents.com/README.md

 npm init
 ~~~~

 Follow along with the prompts to set up the npm package.
-You can hit enter a bunch of times to skip through - a `package.json` file will be generated that you can adjust later.
+You can hit enter a bunch of times to skip through.

 Next, install the [GitHub REST API client](https://github.com/octokit/rest.js#readme).